-The School of Social Work at Texas State University-San Marcos aims to educate skilled, competent social workers prepared to practice in a dynamic, diverse social environment.
+The School of Social Work at Texas State University aims to educate skilled, competent social workers prepared to practice in a dynamic, diverse social environment.
 The School prepares social workers who can effectively and ethically lead human service efforts to enhance human well-being and productivity, help alleviate poverty, and strengthen social justice.
-The School aims to create and refine useful intervention technologies while enhancing services, especially for people who are disadvanteged and often forgotten.
+The School aims to create and refine useful intervention technologies while enhancing services, especially for people who are disadvantaged and often forgotten.

 *Current Texas State Field Supervisors are eligible for a $50.00 discount.

-Please go to the Continuing Education page on the Texas State University-San Marcos website to register for the workshop online or call their office at 512-245-2507.
+Please go to the Continuing Education page on the Texas State University website to register for the workshop online or call their office at 512-245-2507.
 If you have additional questions, please contact Sonya Kraus at firstname.lastname@example.org.
 Thank you for your interest and we look forward to seeing you.